taboca/telasocial-labs/pages/nodejs-external-process-screenshot/content.md

     exit 0
 ```

-Edit `APP_NAME` and `APP_DIR` and place it with the other files in the project directory, and make it executable.
+Edit `APP_NAME` and `APP_DIR`, place it with the other files in the project directory and make it executable.

 ### Debian